Half-Day Programs are 2 & ½ hours per day and run Monday through Friday for one week

 - Underwater Robotics

 - Do you like to build robots?
 Have you ever seen a ROV (Remotely Operated Vehicle)?
 Learn how to build an ROV and then see how it works underwater.
-ROV’s are usually used for ocean exploration and research as well as being used by the Gas industry for oil and gas drilling and support.
+ROV’s are used for ocean exploration and research as well as the Gas industry for oil and gas drilling and support.
 ROVs are unoccupied vehicles that can explore a variety of locations in the water and are piloted by someone on shore or on a boat.
 Some are even used for crime scene investigation and homeland security.

 - VEX Robotics